Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Variance Estimation

 with $d_0 = 0.1942$, $d_1 = 0.2809$, $d_2 = 0.3832$ and $d_3 = -0.8582$.
 We apply Hall on the successive differences (``HALL Diff"):

 with $\Delta = d_0^2 + (d_1-d_0)^2 + (d_2-d_1)^2 + (d_3-d_2)^2 + d_3^2 = 1.527507$ a normalization coefficient.

-To evaluate the quality of the HALL Diff estimator, we simulate $100$ time series of length $100$ with $2$ signals, one piecewise linear and the other sinusoidal as in Figure \ref{fig:sigmaEstim}.
+To evaluate the quality of the HALL Diff estimator, we simulate time series of length $100$ with $2$ different signals: the first one is piecewise linear and the second one is sinusoidal, as shown in Figure \ref{fig:sigmaEstim}.

-In Table \ref{table1}, we present results for estimating the standard deviation $\sigma$ for $100$ simulated time series for each level of noise ($\sigma= 1,\dots,5$).
+In Table \ref{tab:variance}, we present results for estimating the standard deviation $\sigma$ for $10^4$ simulated time series for each level of noise ($\sigma= 1,\dots,5$).
 We easily conclude that the HALL Diff method gives very accurate results, even with a non-linear (sinusoidal) model.
 We also have a better precision of the estimated sigma for HALL Diff than for MAD.
+Simulations with more change-points (10) yield similar results (see Appendix~\ref{app:variance}).